HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 --------------------

 Enforcing the Add-on Contract is very primitive right now.
-It is implemented as a simple sequence of attribute checks:
+The enforcement algorithm uses a simple sequence of attribute checks:

 .. code-block:: python
    :caption: Enforcing the Add-on Contract